Juhannuspukki/rtl/content/headless_data/courses.md

           yourself, ordering food, asking directions, to expressing preferences and comparing things.
       - title: Speaking level 2
-        description: Continuing from Reading and Writing Level 1, the students learn the remaining Thai consonants and vowels as well as the tone rules of the written Thai language.
-Knowledge of the Thai writing system, continues to add to the students vocabulary and conversation skills.
-Students’ writing skills are improved by daily dictation exercises and homework assignments.
+        description: In Speaking Level 2, students  expand their vocabulary and conversation skills.
+This course covers many new conversation patterns.
+Students will learn and practice topics ranging from geography, weather, and body parts, to emotions and seasons of the year and much more.
       - title: Speaking level 3
-        description: This course introduces the student to more speaking patterns and vocabular.
-By the end of this course the student will have a strong foundation in the Thai language and be able to speak confidently in everyday conversation, having built up many conversation patterns and an extensive vocabulary.
+        description: This course introduces the student to more speaking patterns and vocabulary.
+By the end of this course the student will have a strong foundation in the Thai language and is able to speak confidently in everyday conversation, having built up many conversation patterns and an extensive vocabulary.
 After completing this course, the student is ready to progress to learning reading and writing.
 For those students